waynegramlich/Fab/docs/Fab.md

 On top of that there various versions of all of these platforms.

-Since this code is currently only has one developer, these installtion instructions are focused on Ubuntu 20.04LTS.
+Since this code is currently only has one developer, these installation instructions are focused on Ubuntu 20.04LTS.
 In late November of 2202, the plan is to update to Ubuntu 22.04LTS.

-The three installtions steps are:
+The installations steps are:

 1. [Install miniconda](#install-miniconda)